artak-petrosyan/WordMatcher/README.md

 ### Command-Line Arguments

-The program requires the following command-line arguments:
+The program has the following command-line arguments:

 - `args[0]` (mandatory): The path to the input text file.
 - `args[1]` (mandatory): The path to the file containing predefined words.